MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/carrot-operator.md

 ## Remarks

 A _number_ can be negative only if _exponent_ is an integer value.
-When more than one exponentiation is performed in a single[expression](../../Glossary/vbe-glossary.md#expression), the  **^** operator is evaluated as it is encountered from left to right.
+When more than one exponentiation is performed in a single [expression](../../Glossary/vbe-glossary.md#expression), the **^** operator is evaluated as it is encountered from left to right.

 Usually, the [data type](../../Glossary/vbe-glossary.md#data-type) of _result_ is a [Double](../../Glossary/vbe-glossary.md#double-data-type) or a [Variant](../../Glossary/vbe-glossary.md#variant-data-type) containing a **Double**.
 However, if either _number_ or _exponent_ is a [Null](../../Glossary/vbe-glossary.md#null) expression, _result_ is **Null**.

 ## Example

 This example uses the **^** operator to raise a number to the power of an exponent.

 ```vb
 Dim MyValue